-The main use case for the API Deployer is to expose predictive models through a REST API, but it can also expose other types of capabilities, known as endpoints.
+The main use case for API services is to expose predictive models through a REST API, but it can also expose other types of capabilities, known as endpoints.
+See the API services Concepts for more information.

 By using DSS only, you can compute predictions for all records of an unlabeled dataset.
 Using the REST API of the DSS API deployer, you can request predictions for new previously-unseen records in real time.